Meta · UX · Design · 2022

 Context

 Template growth.
-When the Hub launched, it held 45 templates.
-That’s grown 66% to 135 templates across three styles — outpacing the old filtering UI.
+The catalog grew from 45 to 135 across three styles, outpacing the old filtering UI.

 Mobile-first behavior.
-Mobile was the primary entry point, and user behavior diverged from desktop assumptions — so core UX needed to match mobile expectations.
+Mobile was the primary entry point, and user behavior diverged from desktop assumptions.

 Low-engagement zones.
-Large areas of the page drove users away from the download flow.
-They needed to be rethought — or dropped entirely.
+Large areas of the page pulled users away from the download flow.
+They needed to be rethought or dropped.

 Rebrand to Meta.
 Facebook’s rebrand updated the design system and color palette, so the Hub had to inherit the new visual language.

-The DIY-design market has grown alongside the rise of social-media marketing.
+The DIY-design market has grown alongside social-media marketing.
 Canva leads with 21% market share.
-Adobe, long a leader in professional design, has shifted focus toward novice-friendly products.
+Adobe, long the leader in professional design, has shifted focus toward novice-friendly products.
 Ripl is a subscription mobile-first alternative that shares features with both.

 User journey